clowdr-app/clowdr/services/realtime/README.md

 1. You should have already configured and started the Docker services.
 Open [http://localhost:15672](http://localhost:15672) in a web browser and log in with the default username and password, both `admin`.
 1. Now, create the user that the realtime service will use to access RabbitMQ.
 Go to the _Admin_ tab and add a new user with username `services/realtime` and password `1234`.
 Click the username of the newly-created user, and then click the _Set Permission_ button.
 This gives the user unrestricted read/write access.
    - You can choose a different username and password, but you will need to update the `RABBITMQ_USERNAME` and `RABBITMQ_PASSWORD` in `.env` to match.
-1. Update realtime/.env file
-   - SECRET_FOR_SUMMARY and SECRET_FOR_FLUSHING needs to match PRESENCE_SUMMARY_SECRET and PRESENCE_FLUSH_SECRET in hasura/.env

 ## Heroku